The year-round heat and drought of 1540 in Europe: The grape harvest 1540

 At the beginning of August, the grapes were ripe in many vineyards, but the berries had dried up, so that vine-growers waited until September for more rain before harvesting.
 The delayed harvest produced a large quantity of inexpensive, honey-sweet wine, which tempted even the less wealthy to excessive alcohol consumption.
+In Limoges, the church capitular Pierre de Teysseulh noted that "the grapes were like roasted"; the resulting sweet, late-harvested vintage yielded a sherry-like wine that made people rapidly drunk.
+At Lake Constance, well water became more expensive than wine.
 Contemporary chronicler Hermann von Weinsberg wrote in his autobiographical diary that many people in Cologne lay 'like pigs' in the gutters and behind hedges, dead drunk.
 From the city of Münden there is a description of how in the year 1540 the ducal wine from the vineyard at Questenberg was "so excellent" that it was preferred to foreign wine.
 In Würzburg, the so-called 'Kaiserwein' (emperor's wine) became one of the best of the past millennium, probably comparable to today's dried berry selection.
 The last bottle of this rarity is viewed in the Würzburg Bürgerspital zum Heiligen Geist as part of guided tours.

-On the vulnerability of today's societies

-In the context of increased global warming, there is a greater, as yet undetermined, probability of a recurrence of the 1540 mega-drought in the foreseeable future.
-In any case, the relevant authorities should consider the potential consequences of such a worst-case scenario well in advance.
-While statistically derived scenarios do not provide information on weather and climate impacts and its human consequences the many coherent descriptions of the situation in 1540 offer detailed first-hand evidence for disaster preparedness planning.
-Unlike in 2003, the heat in 1540 lasted until the end of the year.
-Most importantly, it was accompanied by a catastrophic water shortage.

-Given the current conditions, what scenario can be assumed for a heatwave and drought lasting 11 months, comparable to that of 1540?
-A comparison with the consequences of the hot summer of 2003 can provide some indications.
-As in 1540, the sectors of agriculture, transport capacity and energy supply were particularly affected.
-The EU arable sector experienced an overall decline in production of over ten percent, causing an approximate loss of US$12.3 billion.
-Apart from Germany, where the loss of feed on meadows was estimated at €1 billion, cattle breeding is not mentioned among the vulnerable branches of agriculture.
-The French cattle industry suffered a 60% drop in green fodder.
-Inland navigation was restricted due to the low levels of major rivers.
-Ships on the Rhine could only use twenty to thirty percent of their loading capacity.
-German railways could not fully compensate for the insufficient capacity of river transport, leading to delays and increased transport costs.